MicrosoftDocs/ATADocs/ATPDocs/deploy/directory-service-accounts.md

 1. If there isn't an entry for the sibling domain, or if the authentication failed, the sensor reviews the list again and tries to authenticate again with each entry until it succeeds.
 DSA gMSA entries have higher priority than regular DSA entries.

-**Example 1**:

-For example, the sensor tries the DSA entries in the following order:
+### Sample logic with a DSA

+This section provides an example of how the sensor tries the DSA entires when you have multiple accounts, including both a gMSA account and a regular account.

+The following logic is applied:

 1. The sensor looks for a match between the DNS domain name of the target domain, such as `emea.contoso.com` and the DSA gMSA entry, such as `emea.contoso.com`.

 1. The sensor looks for a match between the DNS domain name of the target domain, such as `emea.contoso.com` and the DSA regular entry DSA, such as `emea.contoso.com`